Dragon (Dragonriders of Pern): Significance

-As the primary line of defense against the Thread, dragons are a requirement for the survival and prosperity of humans and other land life on Pern.
-However, the great beasts require a good deal of maintenance, to the degree of requiring a large part of Pernese infrastructure—especially cattle farming—to be centered around their upkeep.
+As the primary line of defense against the Thread, dragons are a requirement for the survival and prosperity of humans and other land life on Pern, but the great beasts require a good deal of maintenance, to the degree of requiring a large part of Pernese infrastructure—especially cattle farming—to be centered around their upkeep.
 This has been known to cause resentment among those doing the supporting, especially in times when Thread is not falling.